 - SPED data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
-No material findings were identified for this area. - Limiting Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
+When students with a special education category also had an adjustment, auditors made an adjustment to the special education weight as well. - Limiting Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
 No findings were identified for this area.